-According to King County's allocation of housing need, the City of Bellevue must plan for more than half of its future housing need (more than 18,000 units) to be affordable for extremely low-income households-those earning at or below 30% AMI.
-One-third of the future need is allocated to low-or very low-income households-those earning between 30% and 80% AMI.
+According to King County's allocation of housing need, the City of Bellevue must plan for more than half of its future housing need (more than 18,000 units) to be affordable for extremely low-income households-those earning at or below 30percent AMI.
+One-third of the future need is allocated to low- or very low-income households-those earning between 30 percent and 80 percent AMI.
 Meeting these targets would represent a major increase in production of below-market-rate units in Bellevue and would require significant public subsidy and other tools and incentives to realize.

 Barriers to meeting affordable housing needs at low- and extremely low-incomes households include development regulations, process obstacles, limited land availability and funding gaps.
-Documentation of the existing barriers to affordable housing can be found in Appendix L of the FEIS for the 2024 Comprehensive Plan Periodic Update.
 The City of Bellevue is working to implement strategies to address these barriers through the implementation of this element and the city's functional plans.